NIET Impact Overview

 The figure below represents the percentage of schools earning one year or more of academic growth (earning at least a value-added growth score of "3").
 The high percentages illustrate the significant and sustained achievement levels in TAP schools over the last decade, with an ever-increasing percentage of schools obtaining at least a year's worth of academic growth.

 Spotlight Stats on Key Projects

-Learn more about the impact of the TAP System in the following places:
+Learn more about the impact of NIET in the following places:

 • Teacher Incentive Fund Policy Summary in Arkansas

 • Background on NIET Impact in Arkansas